 Turkey’s 1.79 GW of new capacity in 2017 represented a massive 213% market growth in the space of a year, and saw the nation supplant Germany as Europe’s most dynamic solar market last year.

-There was a confusion recently about Turkey’s installations in 2017, with many in the market arguing Turkey added 1.17 GW of PV capacity in December alone.
+There was a confusion recently about Turkey’s installations in 2017, with many in the market arguing that Turkey added 1.17 GW of PV capacity in December alone.
 Such reports were misled by Turkey’s Electricity Transmission Operator’s (TEIAS) annual statistics, which in January decided to include PV projects that are near completion and not yet connected to the grid, on the 2017 spreadsheet.

 SolarPower Europe comments today that “Turkey saw an end-of-year rush with around 800 MW of solar systems either under construction or installed, but which were not fully up and running in 2017.”
 This 800 MW solar PV capacity is expected to come online over the next few months.